 General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

-There are many factors that can affect the adhesion and bonding capabilities of an epoxy floor coating system to the substrate.
+When it comes to learning how to prepare concrete for epoxy, it’s important to note that there are many factors that can affect the adhesion and bonding capabilities of the floor coating system to the substrate.
 In order to achieve optimum adhesion, the substrate MUST be clean and prepared properly.

-Therefore, it is absolutely necessary to check the conditions of the substrate in order to correctly identify the proper and correct method of preparation.
+Therefore, it is absolutely necessary to check the conditions of the substrate in order to correctly identify the proper and correct method of preparation for the urethane concrete floor coating.
 In many instances, it is necessary and is always advisable to field test the suitability of the substrate for adhesion prior to the actual installation.
-At ThermalChem, we promise to provide the best resources for your epoxy flooring.
-Read to find out more about prepping concrete for a urethane coating.

 Related: Cleaning Your Epoxy Floor